-Annex X (England): Guidance on workforce reprofiling
+Annex 24: Guidance on workforce reprofiling (England and Wales1)

+Guidance on workforce reprofiling

-1. This Annex is intended to support organisations undertaking workforce re-profiling by highlighting how the NHS Staff Council agreement can support organisational, service and workforce change, including the development of new roles.
-It provides advice on how the principles and processes of the NHS Job Evaluation (JE) Scheme can assist organisations in developing and implementing new ways of working and revised job structures.
-It also provides advice on the consistent application of these principles locally and how local partnerships can benefit from the Staff Council agreement.
+1. This annex is intended to support organisations undertaking workforce re-profiling by highlighting how the NHS Staff Council agreement can support organisational, service and workforce change, including the development of new roles.
+It provides advice on how the principles and processes of the NHS Job Evaluation (JE) Scheme can assist organisations in developing and implementing new ways of working and revised job principles locally and how local partnerships can benefit from the Staff Council agreement.